1kmHQ/Book/01-the-broken-system.md

 One bad week can wipe out a month's savings.
 No wonder providers are desperate.
 No wonder customers are anxious.

+### Beyond Agriculture: The Medical Journey

+The broken system isn't just about goods.
+Consider Kavitha, a pregnant woman in a village 12 km from the nearest government hospital.

+At 3 AM, her water breaks.
+Her family has no vehicle.
+They call the only driver they know — no answer.
+They try another — his phone is switched off.
+A third picks up, but he's 8 km away and won't come for less than ₹500.

+By the time they reach the hospital, it's 5 AM.
+Two hours of anxiety, uncertainty, and negotiation during a medical emergency.

+This story repeats across rural India: children missing school because transport is unreliable, elderly patients skipping follow-up appointments, job seekers unable to reach interviews.

+The infrastructure failure isn't just economic.
+It's human.

+> **[Figure 1.1: Informal Network vs Structured Access]**
+> *Visual showing two scenarios — left side: "Informal Network" with scattered phone calls, uncertain availability, variable pricing, no tracking.
+Right side: "Structured Access" with visible availability, standardised pricing, real-time coordination, reliable coverage.*

 ---

 ## What "Mobility" Means in Rural India